How to Grow Beans

 Bean plants can benefit from occasional fertilization but do not require it.
 If you choose to fertilize, select a fertilizer that has an NPK ratio of 5-10-10, or something similar to that.
-Most vegetable fertilizers are safe to use on beans, but make sure to not over fertilize.
+Most vegetable fertilizers are safe to use on beans, but make sure to not over-fertilize.

 To encourage growth and healthy bean plants, companion planting is also another option.
 Planting beans in close proximity to Broccoli, Cabbage, Carrots, Celery, Corn, Peas, Radishes, and Tomatoes helps to encourage growth and helps to protect from some common diseases and insects that can affect your bean plants.